 The Levi A. and Susan M. Byler Farm received $99,931 in state funding from the Department of Agriculture for future development.

-Corrugated Partners Group announced a $52.7 million investment to build a new manufacturing operation and will create at least 80 new good-paying jobs within the next three years.
+In 2023, the Shapiro Administration announced Corrugated Partners Group would invest $52.7 million to build a new manufacturing operation and will create at least 80 new good-paying jobs within the next three years.
 The company received a funding proposal from DCED for a $400,000 Pennsylvania First grant and a $160,000 workforce development grant to train workers.

 Erie City Water Authority received a $1,889,510 loan and a $4,110,490 grant from the Pennsylvania Investment Authority to replace approximately 850 service connections consisting of cast iron pipe attached to water mains by lead goosenecks.
 The project will contribute to the protection of adults and children from lead.